The flash provides a way to pass temporary objects between actions.

 a create action that sets flash[:notice] = "Successfully

-before redirecting to a display action that can then
+created" before redirecting to a display action that can then

 expose the flash to its template.
 Actually, that exposure is automatically